 Product Design & AI

 I look forward to revisiting this entry in six months to see how things have changed.
 Evolution is, and has always been, a natural part of life.
-Generation cycles are quicker, and now, so must we.
+Generation cycles are quicker, and now, so must we be.

 Zapier